shaneish/hop/README.md

-# bunnyhop
+# BUNNYHOP

-### what even is this?
+### WHAT EVEN IS THIS ??

+**Tl;dr:** a tool to quickly work with a filesystem via saved shortcuts and historical movements.
+Allows user to both jump to other locations or open files in other locations in an editor of your choice.

-i have a bash/zsh/nushell function named `short` that lets users jump to predefined directories easily.
+I have a bash/zsh/nushell function named `short` that lets users jump to predefined directories easily.

-the basic zsh function that i originally used was defined as:
+The basic zsh function that I originally used was defined as:

 ```bash
 short() {